Ashwini1705/SampleCalculator/README.md

 Steps to execute this calculator:

-Download the entire code
+Download the entire code and open index.html file.
-Open up the index.html.

 Technologies used: